 Boletus is the Margrave’s steward who, along with Morel, the Margrave’s coach driver, travels by ice yacht while attempting to drown Dido as she crosses the frozen Thames.
 The night porter at Cinnamon Court is Mr Chantrel: it won’t have escaped your notice that all three of these servants have names that are fungus-related.

 Alf (birthday: July 4th) is a red-headed page at Cinnamon Court, son of a surveyor for the Thames Tunnel.
-Unfortunately he is drowned by order of the Margrave for helping Dido, Sophie and lollpoops escape from Cinnamon Court.
+Unfortunately he is drowned by order of the Margrave for helping Dido, Sophie and lollpoops escape from Cinnamon Court, the Thames proving to be, alas, not such a sacred river for this Alf.

 Another related post will detail the remaining characters appearing in this novel